Murders of Harold and Joey Pugh: Murders of the Pughs

-On July 20, 1997, at the Cane Creek Canyon Nature Preserve, Alabama, a father-son pair were robbed and murdered by a group of five men.
+On July 20, 1997, at the Cane Creek Boat ramp near the Barton industrial park area of Colbert County, Alabama, a father-son pair were robbed and murdered by a group of five men.

 On that day itself, 41-year-old Harold Alan Pugh and his 11-year-old eldest son Joey Alan Pugh were fishing together at the creek when they were targeted by their attackers.
 Earlier on, the five men – 23-year-old Thomas Dale Ferguson, 25-year-old Michael Craig Maxwell, 35-year-old Mark David Moore, 24-year-old Keno Fleando Graham and 23-year-old Donald Ray "Donnie" Risley – planned to commit bank robbery in Belmont, Mississippi, and also bought clothes and weapons (including firearms) to facilitate their plan.
 The robbers were looking to steal a car as a get-away vehicle, and upon seeing the truck of the Pughs, the five men decided to attack the father-son pair and steal the truck.

 After the Pughs arrived at the shore and left their fishing boat for the truck, Maxwell approached the pair and held both Harold and Joey at gunpoint, forcing both father and son back into their boat.
 Maxwell and the Pughs, later joined by Ferguson, got onto the boat and the four headed down the creek while the rest stayed behind with the Pughs' truck.
 While on the creek, both Maxwell and Ferguson gunned down the Pughs; Maxwell shot Joey to death while Ferguson killed Harold, and Maxwell delivered another shot at Harold after assuming that Harold did not die from the shooting.
 After murdering the Pughs, Ferguson and Maxwell left the creek to meet up with their accomplices and left the area with the Pughs' truck.
 The robbery was executed as planned by the five on July 21, 1997, and the five later abandoned the truck, which was doused in gasoline and burned by the robbers.